FreedomBen/breakout71/Readme.md

 ## Done

+- hardcoded the levels unlock conditions so that they wouldn't change at each update
 - hide any tooltip on page scroll
 - added a "display level code" button in editor
 - passive income : paddle transparent for a much shorter time